-In August 2011, we and Pharmatop filed suit in the United States District Court for the District of Delaware against Paddock Laboratories, Inc., Perrigo Company and Paddock Laboratories, LLC, collectively referred to herein as Paddock, and against Exela Pharma Sciences, LLC, Exela PharmaSci, Inc. and Exela Holdings, Inc., collectively referred to herein as Exela.
-The lawsuit follows the notices that we received in July 2011 from each of Paddock and Exela concerning their filings of Abbreviated New Drug Applications, or ANDAs, containing a "Paragraph IV" patent certification with the FDA for a generic version of OFIRMEV.
-In the lawsuit, we allege that Paddock and Exela have each infringed U.S. Patent Nos.
-6,028,222, or the '222 patent, and 6,992,218, or the '218 patent, by filing their respective ANDAs seeking approval from the FDA to market a generic version of OFIRMEV prior to the expiration of these patents.
+In August 2011, we and Pharmatop filed suit in the United States District Court for the District of Delaware against Paddock Laboratories, Inc., Perrigo Company and Paddock Laboratories, LLC, collectively referred to herein as Perrigo, and against Exela Pharma Sciences, LLC, Exela PharmaSci, Inc. and Exela Holdings, Inc., collectively referred to herein as Exela.
+The lawsuit follows the notices that we received in July 2011 from each of Perrigo and Exela concerning their filings of Abbreviated New Drug Applications, or ANDAs, containing a "Paragraph IV" patent certification with the FDA for a generic version of OFIRMEV.
+In the lawsuit, we allege that Perrigo and Exela have each infringed the '222 patent and the '218 patent by filing their respective ANDAs seeking approval from the FDA to market a generic version of OFIRMEV prior to the expiration of these patents.
 The '222 and the '218 patents are listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations, commonly known as the Orange Book.
-The patent infringement lawsuit was filed within 45 days of receipt of the pertinent notice letters, thereby triggering a stay of FDA approval of the Paddock ANDA and the Exela ANDA until the earlier of the expiration of a 30-month period, the expiration of the '222 and '218 patents, the entry of a settlement order or consent decree stating that the '222 and '218 patents are invalid or not infringed, a decision in the case concerning infringement or validity that is favorable to Paddock or Exela, or such shorter or longer period as the Court may order.
-Each of Paddock and Exela has filed an answer in the case that asserts, among other things, non-infringement and invalidity of the asserted patents, and has also filed counterclaims.
-A date for the bench trial in this case has been tentatively scheduled for May 2013.
+The patent infringement lawsuit was filed within 45 days of receipt of the pertinent notice letters, thereby triggering a stay of FDA approval of the Perrigo ANDA and the Exela ANDA until the earlier of the expiration of a 30-month period, the expiration of the '222 and '218 patents, the entry of a settlement order or consent decree stating that the '222 and '218 patents are invalid or not infringed, a decision in the case concerning infringement or validity that is favorable to Perrigo or Exela, or such shorter or longer period as the Court may order.
+Each of Perrigo and Exela has filed an answer in the case that asserts, among other things, non-infringement and invalidity of the asserted patents, and has also filed counterclaims.
+A date for the bench trial in the case with Exela has been scheduled for May 2013.